arm-university/micro-course/Markdown microcourse v2.md

 In this example we again set the node radio group to 1 and will also do the same on the gateway.

-Again, we create a variable called 'Air Temp' and set it to the micro:bit's temperature sensor reading.
+Again, we create a variable called 'AirTemp' and set it to the micro:bit's temperature sensor reading.

 Then the 'AirTemp' variable is sent over radio to the gateway.